Step builder pattern

 Eclipse plug-in

-So far, I haven't found a plug-in for Eclipse that provides Step Builder code generation feature.
+So far, I haven't found an Eclipse plug-in that supports Step Builder code generation.

-I've created a GitHub repository to create an Eclipse plug-in that will provide support for Step Builder pattern generation: https://github.com/svlada/alyx
+To fill that gap, I've started a GitHub repository for an Eclipse plug-in that provides Step Builder pattern generation: